Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1902

-Stained glass window in north chapel installed depicting St Augustine of Canterbury and St Felix of Dunwich, regarded as the first Christian evangelisers of England and East Anglia, respectively.
+A stained glass window is installed in the north chancel aisle of St Augustine's church depicting St Augustine of Canterbury and St Felix of Dunwich, regarded as the first Christian evangelisers of England and East Anglia, respectively.

 1906